alistairjohnstone/alistairjohnstone.github.io/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 ---
 ![]({{site.baseurl}}/assets/images/javascript-tips.jpg)

-Google Tag Manager is essentially just a JavaScript library and knowing how to use JavaScript with GTM can get you a long way.
-In Google Tag Manager, you can use JavaScript in Custom JavaScript Variables and Custom HTML tags.
+Knowing JavaScript can get you a long way in GTM, it's essentially just a JavaScript library.
+There are two main places you can use JavaScript in GTM: Custom JavaScript Variables and Custom HTML tags.

 Here’s a few things that I have found useful to know, and hopefully you will too.

 ## Use querySelector() and querySelectorAll()